-Reba caught her employee stealing, and fired her.
+Reba caught her employee stealing and fired her.
 The ex-employee took her to the CCMA, a South African court for labour disputes.
 “What?”, bellowed the judge.
 “You fired her for stealing R3 000?
 Why, there are people a lot worse of off than you!
 I would respect you if you stood up for victims of the Antwerp Diamond Center robbery!
 Or the Schiphol Airport Heist!
 Or the Central bank of Iraq robbery!

-I heard similar things often the last few days.
+I heard similar things often in the last few days.
 Here is a Facebook quote attributed to Michelle Scribellito:

 I do not feel I am a “second class citizen” because I am a woman…